awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-configuration-changes.md

 # Making configuration changes in Amazon OpenSearch Service<a name="managedomains-configuration-changes"></a>

 Amazon OpenSearch Service uses a *blue/green* deployment process when updating domains\.
+A blue/green deployment creates an idle environment for domain updates that copies the production environment, and routes users to the new environment after those updates are complete\.
+In a blue/green deployment, the blue environment is the current production environment\.
+The green environment is the idle environment\.

-Blue/green typically refers to the practice of running two production environments, one live and one idle, and switching the two as you make software changes\.
-In the case of OpenSearch Service, it refers to the practice of creating a new environment for domain updates and routing users to the new environment after those updates are complete\.
-The practice minimizes downtime and maintains the original environment in the event that deployment to the new environment is unsuccessful\.
+Data is migrated from the blue environment to the green environment\.
+When the new environment is ready, OpenSearch Service switches over the environments to promote the green environment to be the new production environment\.
+The switchover happens with no data loss\.
+This practice minimizes downtime and maintains the original environment in the event that deployment to the new environment is unsuccessful\.

 ## Changes that usually cause blue/green deployments<a name="bg"></a>